Self-Service Recycling & Disposal

 For instructions on how to prepare materials for recycling, please click here.

-- Aluminum Foil (clean)
+- Aluminum Cans & Foil (clean)

-- Appliances (call for list)
+- Appliances

 - Glass Bottles and Jars (all colors)